turbodu222/GeoAdVAE/Example/README.md

 Since this is minimalistic simulation, some of the clustering `.csv` files are not immediately discernible.
 Here is a brief description of the three clustering `.csv` files and their role in a typical usage of GeoAdvAE run:
 - `GEX_CLUSTER_PATH`: This is a broad clustering of cells based on GEX.
 - `MORPHO_CLUSTER_PATH`: This is a broad clustering of the cells based on morphology.
 - `RNA_FAMILY_PATH`: This is the "true" cell-type label, used only for the 1-NN accuracy measure.
 This is not used in the training of GeoAdvAE itself, but only used for model diagnostics.
+If you do not have "true" labels, you can set this clustering file (one label per cell) to be anything arbitrary, because this `RNA_FAMILY_PATH` is primarily only useful as a model diagnostics where the "true" cell-type label is known.

-Both ``GEX_CLUSTER_PATH` and `MORPHO_CLUSTER_PATH` are the clustering assignments used in the correspondence matrix in `Corr_matrix.csv`.
+Both `GEX_CLUSTER_PATH` and `MORPHO_CLUSTER_PATH` are the clustering assignments used in the correspondence matrix in `Corr_matrix.csv`.